mustafaascha/dsl/chapters/Environments_and_expressions.md

 rlang::quo(2 * x + !!y)
 ```

+You have to be a little bit careful when using the bang-bang operator.
+It is built from the negation operator, `!`, which has a very low precedence.
+The only operators with lower precedence are the logical operators and assignments.
+This mean that if you try to unquote `x` in the expression `x + y`, you will in fact be unquoting the entire expression if you simply write `!!x + y`.
+You only get `!!` bound to only `x` if the operator you use in the expression is a logical operator.

 ```{r}
 x <- y <- 2
 rlang::expr(!!x + y)
 rlang::expr(!!x & y)
 ```

+You can get around this problem using parentheses, or you can use the function-variant of unquoting, `UQ`:

 ```{r}
 rlang::expr(UQ(x) + y)
 ```

+When we translate a function argument into an expression, with `enexpr`, or a quosure, with `enquo`, the bang-bang operator or the `UQ` function will substitute the results of expressions into the expressions/quosures we create, which is why the second `filter_on_na` function worked.

+*FIXME: splicing with !!! / UQS()*